 South Carolina at the Federal Capital.
+TOWN AND COUNTY NEWS.

 WASHINGTON, April 7.

-By request, the delegation from the Republican organization in South Carolina appeared before the President to-day, in reply to the charges made by the memorialists from the Tax-Payers' Convention.
-They were accompanied by both the Senators from that State and a part of the Congressional delegation.
-L. C. Carpenter, of the Columbia Union, spoke for the delegation and answered the tax-payers in an address of about fifteen minutes' duration, The President listened attentively, and, at the close of Mr. Carpenter's remarks, said the answer appeared to be full and conclusive.
+By request, the delegation from the Republi can organization in South Carolina appeared before the President to-day, in reply to the charges made by the memorialists from the Tax-Payers' Convention.
+They were accompanied by both the Senators from that State and a part of the Congressional delegation. for the delegation and answered the tax-payers in an address of about fifteen minutes' duration, The President listened attentively, and, at the close of Mr. Carpenter's remarks, said the answer appeared to be full and conclusive.
 He also said he had not been correctly reported in his remarks to the other delegation.

 The Radical delegation claim that their reception was all that could be desired.
-They also visited several of the heads of departments, and will appear before the Judiciary Committee of the House on Wednesday.
-The President, in his interview with the
+They also visited several of the heads of departments, and will appear before the Judiciary

-Ring delegation, expressed himself quite satisfied with their statement, and took occasion to called a few days before.
-He did not then say that South Carolina and Louisiana were badly the people, to be applied through the ballot box.
+Committee of the House on Wednesday.
+The President, in his interview with the Ring delegation, expressed himself quite satisfied with their statement, and took occasion to say that he was not correctly reported when the South Carolina Democratic delegation called a few days before.
+He did not then say that South Carolina and Louisiana were badly governed.
+He merely told the delegation that if the condition of affairs in those States was abundant peopling-or next thing to nothing as represented, the remedy was in the hands of the people, to be applied through the ballot box.
 He did not believe what was said by partisans against the Southern State Govern-

+WASHINGTON, April 8.
 The House sub-committee on the judiciary had another session this morning on the subject of the South Carolina grievances.
 Whittemore's delegation occupied the entire session.
-Conprayer of the memorialists on constitutional grounds, and protested against congressional interference.
-He held that the evils complaintion on the part of the memorialists party. said that the thoughtful Republicans of the State were ready and anxious to co-operate.
+Congressman Elliott made an argument against the prayer of the memorialists on constitutional grounds, and protested against congressional interference.
+He held that the evils complained of can readily be abated by conciliatory action on the part of the memorialists party.
+He said that the thoughtful Republicans of the State were ready and anxious to co-operate.
 The Supreme Court of the United States, in Texas vs. White, held doctrines opposed to the spirit of the prayer of the memorialists; and in McCullough vs. Maryland, maintained that the United States cannot interfere to prevent the abuse of the taxing power in a State.

-Whittemore followed, inveighing against the memorialists for their refusal to participate in the conventions forming the new State Government, and denying the charges of an extravagant use of the public funds; also holding that taxation in South Carolina is not exces-
+Whittemore followed, inveighing against the memorialists for their refusal to participate in the conventions forming the new State Gov-ernment, and denying the charges of an extravagant use of the public funds; also holding that taxation in South Carolina is not exces-